July Summer Retreat

 Back by popular demand!

-We explore the spiritual journey of the third stage of life using the writings of Richard Rohr OFM, and the writings of Rabbi Zalman Schachter-Shalomi from his book “From Aging to Sage-ing” and also “The December Project.”
+Therefore, a couple of years ago, Peg Morris and Patrick Fox developed a program in which they explore the spiritual journey of the third stage of life using writings from Richard Rohr OFM, and Rabbi Zalman Schachter-Shalomi’s “From Aging to Sage-ing” and “The December Project.”

-Our approach is to engage and facilitate conversations and reflection among on retreat.
-The sessions engage participants in a healthy conversation.
+They invite participants to review life and look to the future with hope.
+Their approach is to engage and facilitate conversations and reflection among those on retreat.
+The sessions engage participants in healthy conversation.

-Peg and Patrick act as facilitators of discussions that help individuals who are participating to open a door to exploring their life journey and to processing some of the questions and thoughts that grow in all of us as we age and continue on the journey of faith.
-We explore the legacy of those who have come before us.
-We honor those we are with.
-We seek to move beyond on life’s journey.
+Peg and Patrick act as facilitators of discussions that help individuals open a door to exploring their life journey and to processing some of the questions and thoughts that grow in all of us as we age and continue the journey of faith.
+They explore the legacy of those who have come before us.
+They honor those we are with.
+They seek to move beyond on life’s journey.

 Dates: Sunday, July 19 - Friday, July 24